Home Stories Connect Power BI to WordPress

 Connect Power BI to WordPress

-We are website designers.
+We are website developers.
 Funnily enough, we use WordPress (amongst other CMSs) to build and manage websites and applications.
-But when you have a client base mixed between SMB, E-commerce and Enterprise, more often than not, the reporting question will arise.
+But when you have a client base mixed between SMB, E-commerce and Enterprise, more often than not, the data and reporting question will arise, and what better platform to use for data visualisation and metrical reporting than Power BI?
+Mix the questions together and you have the challenge of how to connect Power BI to WordPress.

 How many users logged on today?
 How many times did a post in the ‘cats doing silly things’ category get visited, and by whom?
+How many t-shirts did I sell?
 And simply put, a lot of the off the shelf reporting solutions and plugins really don’t cut the mustard.
 So that’s where Power BI comes in.

 Connect WordPress to Power BI